aigeon-ai/google-news-search/README.md

 ## Project Description

-Aigeon AI Google News Search is a Python-based server application designed to interface with the SerpApi to perform comprehensive searches on Google News.
-The application leverages the FastMCP framework to provide a structured and efficient way to query Google News, offering a variety of parameters to customize search results according to user needs.
+Aigeon AI Google News Search is a Python-based server application designed to interact with the Google News search engine via the SerpApi.
+This application allows users to perform comprehensive searches on Google News, utilizing various parameters to refine and customize the search results.
+The server is built using the FastMCP framework, providing a robust and efficient platform for handling search requests.

 ## Features Overview

+- **Google News Search Integration**: Seamlessly integrates with Google News through the SerpApi, enabling detailed and customizable news searches.
-- **Flexible Query Parameters**: Allows users to define search queries using a variety of parameters such as country, language, topic, publication, and more.
+- **Flexible Query Parameters**: Supports a wide range of parameters to refine search results, including country, language, topic, publication, and more.
-- **Sorting and Caching Options**: Supports sorting results by relevance or date and provides options to use cached results or force fresh searches.
-- **Asynchronous Search Capability**: Offers the ability to perform searches asynchronously, enabling users to submit queries and retrieve results at a later time.
+- **Advanced Search Options**: Offers options for sorting, caching, and asynchronous search execution.
-- **Enterprise Features**: Includes advanced options like ZeroTrace mode for enhanced privacy and data management.
+- **Enterprise Features**: Includes an enterprise-only ZeroTrace mode for enhanced privacy and security.

 ## Main Features and Functionality

-1. **Search Customization**:
-   - Users can specify search queries (`q`) similar to a regular Google News search.
-   - Country (`gl`) and language (`hl`) parameters allow localization of search results.
-   - Topic, publication, section, and story tokens provide targeted search capabilities for specific news categories or sources.

-2. **Search Management**:
-   - The `so` parameter allows sorting of search results by relevance or date.
-   - The `no_cache` parameter controls whether to use cached results or fetch new data.
-   - The `async` parameter enables asynchronous search submission, useful for handling large or complex queries.

-3. **Enterprise-Level Privacy**:
-   - The `zero_trace` parameter, available for enterprise users, ensures that search parameters and metadata are not stored, enhancing privacy and security.
+The core functionality of this application revolves around the `search_google_news` function, which is exposed as a tool via the FastMCP server.
+This function allows users to perform detailed searches on Google News by specifying various parameters.
+The application constructs a search query using these parameters and sends a request to the SerpApi, returning the search results in JSON format.

-## Main Function Description
+### Main Functions Description

-### `search_google_news`
+#### `search_google_news`

-This function serves as the core utility for performing Google News searches through the SerpApi.
-It accepts a variety of parameters to tailor the search experience:
+This function is the primary interface for performing Google News searches.
+It accepts several parameters that allow users to customize their search queries:

-- **Parameters**:
-  - `q`: Defines the search query.
-  - `gl`: Specifies the country code for localization.
-  - `hl`: Specifies the language code for localization.
-  - `topic_token`: Targets specific news topics.
-  - `publication_token`: Filters results by specific publishers.
-  - `section_token`: Accesses subsections within a topic.
+- **q**: A string parameter defining the query for the Google News search.
+It can include any terms or operators used in a regular Google News search.
+This parameter cannot be used with `publication_token`, `story_token`, or `topic_token`.

+- **gl**: A two-letter country code specifying the country for the search (e.g., `us` for the United States, `uk` for the United Kingdom).

+- **hl**: A two-letter language code specifying the language for the search (e.g., `en` for English, `es` for Spanish).

+- **topic_token**: A token used to access news results for a specific topic (e.g., 'World', 'Business').
+It cannot be used with `q`, `story_token`, or `publication_token`.

+- **publication_token**: A token used to access news results from a specific publisher (e.g., 'CNN', 'BBC').
+It cannot be used with `q`, `story_token`, or `topic_token`.

+- **section_token**: A token for accessing a subsection of a specific topic.
+It can only be used with `topic_token` or `publication_token`.

-  - `story_token`: Provides full coverage of specific stories.
+- **story_token**: A token for accessing news results with full coverage of a specific story.
+It cannot be used with `q`, `topic_token`, or `publication_token`.
-  - `so`: Determines sorting method (by relevance or date).
-  - `no_cache`: Controls caching behavior.
-  - `async`: Enables asynchronous search processing.
-  - `zero_trace`: Activates enhanced privacy mode.

-- **Functionality**:
-  - Constructs a payload with the specified parameters, omitting any that are `None`.
-  - Sends a GET request to the SerpApi endpoint with the constructed payload.
-  - Processes the response and returns the JSON data for further use.
+- **so**: An integer parameter for sorting results.
+Supported values are `0` for relevance and `1` for date.
+It can only be used with `story_token`.

+- **no_cache**: A boolean parameter to force fetching fresh results from SerpApi, bypassing any cached versions.

+- **aasync**: A boolean parameter to submit the search asynchronously, allowing results to be retrieved later.

+- **zero_trace**: An enterprise-only boolean parameter to enable ZeroTrace mode, which enhances privacy by not storing search parameters or metadata.

+The function constructs a payload with the specified parameters, filters out any `None` values, and sends a GET request to the SerpApi endpoint.
+The response is returned in JSON format, providing comprehensive news results based on the search criteria.

-This function is designed to provide a robust and flexible interface for accessing Google News data, catering to a wide range of search needs and preferences.
+This application is designed to provide a powerful and flexible tool for accessing Google News data, making it suitable for various use cases, including news aggregation, research, and analysis.